 Raghu really knows his way around a warehouse.
 This was his view from about 40 feet up in the Crown Equipment warehouse on their TSP series pickers.

-I’m still looking at your profile — and I’m sorry to go off on a tangent, but that’s just how my mind works — you have an illustration as your avatar.
+I’m still looking at your profile — and I’m sorry to go off on a tangent, but that’s just how my mind works — you have an Former Member.
 (I think that may violate the community’s rules of engagement.
 But don’t worry…I won’t tell anybody.)
 What is that an image of?
 And why did you choose it?